-‘Bold And The Beautiful’ Spoilers For Tuesday: Zoe Sees Red After Paris Reveals Zende’s Kiss
+'Bold And The Beautiful' Spoilers For Tuesday: Zoe Sees Red After Paris Reveals Zende's Kiss

 Paris has decided to make a future for herself and doesn't need her big sister's support.
 She's sure that she can make it on her own because she has so many people rooting for her.
 Besides Zende, Carter Walton (Lawrence Saint-Victor) has also told her that he thinks that she's a perfect fit for the company.

-Zoe doesn’t want to listen to Paris’s side of the story.
+Zoe doesn't want to listen to Paris's side of the story.
 She only wants her to make her living elsewhere.
-The Bold and the Beautiful spoilers tease that she will be shocked when she hears her sibling’s news, as seen in the image below.
+The Bold and the Beautiful spoilers tease that she will be shocked when she hears the news from her sibling.

-Mid-argument with Zoe, Paris stuns her top-model sister with news of her kiss with Zende today on #BoldandBeautiful. pic.twitter.com/AWWmrKiHhk

 The social worker was so touched by his effort that she leaned in and kissed him.
 Zende responded and was wowed by their embrace.
 He then encouraged her to take the position and promised that they would face Zoe together.

 According to SheKnows Soaps, Paris will unknowingly taunt Zoe when she tells her about the kiss.
-She confides that part of the reason that she’s staying is Zende.
+She confides that Zende is one of the reasons why she's staying.
 She and the designer shared a romantic moment and she wants to see where it takes them.

 Paris doesn't know that her sibling has a thing for Zende.
 The model and the designer used to flirt before Carter asked Zoe to marry him.
 Since then, Zende has backed off and paid far more attention to the pink-haired social worker.